The Strand Test

 -Heil!
 We follow ze orders!

-When I was in my early forties I had already been working as the acquisitions librarian at the Art Center College in Los Angeles for several years - and of course I took pleasure in regularly buying books from the Strand as the buyer for the College library - it was a long term professional relationship that lasted far longer than my brief tenure in their basement.
-I had avoided the store for years as I don't like to revisit places from the past as I get affected by it - but of course sooner or later I always do.
+When I was in my early forties I had already been working for several years as the acquisitions librarian at the Art Center, a school in Pasadena, a suburb of Los Angeles, and of course I took pleasure in regularly buying books from the Strand as the buyer for the College library - it was a long term professional relationship that lasted far longer than my brief tenure in their basement.
+I had avoided the store for years as I don't like to revisit places from the past as I get affected by it, but of course sooner or later I always do.
 On one of my visits to the city, without much planning, I went back to 12th and Broadway.
 I was curious to see how the radical changes in Manhattan - becoming a vast outdoor mall that was a shell, literally and figuratively, of its former self, had affected the store.
 The Strand looked the same from the outside but inside they had vastly improved the lighting and everything looked tidier and more modern.
 More importantly there was a booming business being made with bags and mugs – the Strand had become iconic.
 Instead of one cashier who spent most of her time reading (the one place it was allowed) there were two busy cashiers working non-stop - they were about the same age that I had been when I first got that job.